ComputerScienceHouse/csh-eval/README.md

 csh-eval [![Circle CI](https://circleci.com/gh/ComputerScienceHouse/csh-eval.svg?style=svg)](https://circleci.com/gh/ComputerScienceHouse/csh-eval)
 =========
-An evaluations system for the Computer Science House at RIT.
+An evaluations platform for the Computer Science House at RIT.

 ## Project Goals
 - Maintainablility: Should be easy to refactor with confidence.